Yibna: 1948 and aftermath

 Yibna was in the territory allotted to the Jewish state under the 1947 UN Partition Plan.
-In mid-March 1948, a contingent of Iraqi soldiers moved into the village.
+In mid-March 1948, a contingent of Iraqi volunteers moved into the village.
 In a Haganah reprisal on March 30, two dozen villagers were killed.
-On April 21, the village commander was arrested by the British authorities for the drunken shooting of two Arabs.
+On April 21, the Iraqi village commander was arrested by the British authorities for the drunken shooting of two Arabs.

-During the Arab-Israeli war, residents of Zarnuqa sought refuge in Yibna, but left after the villagers accused them of being traitors.

-On 27 May, following the fall of Al-Qubayba and Zarnuqa, most of the population of Yibna fled to Isdud, but armed males were refused entry.
-On 5 June, when Israeli troops arrived, they found the village almost deserted apart from a few old people who were ordered to leave.
+During the 1948 Arab–Israeli war, residents of Zarnuqa sought refuge in Yibna, but left after Yibna's inhabitants accused them of being traitors.
+On 27 May, following the fall of nearby al-Qubayba and Zarnuqa, most of the population of Yibna fled to Isdud, but Yibna's armed males were forced back to Yibna by Isdud's militiamen.
+According to the official history, the Israeli Givati Brigade was interested in evacuating the village.
+On June 5, after a brief firefight, they occupied the village and expelled the few old people who remained.
+Refugees fleeing the village were fired at 'to increase [their] panic.'

-After 1948, a number of Israeli villages were founded on Yibna land: Kfar HaNagid and Beit Gamliel in 1949, Ben Zakai in 1950, Kfar Aviv (originally: "Kfar HaYeor") in 1951, Tzofiyya in 1955.
-According to Walid Khalidi, a railroad crosses the village.
-The old mosque and minaret, together with a shrine can still be seen, and some of the old houses are inhabited by Jewish and Arab families.
+After 1948, a number of Israeli villages were founded on Yibna's land: Kfar HaNagid and Beit Gamliel in 1949, Ben Zakai in 1950, Kfar Aviv (originally: "Kfar HaYeor") in 1951, and Tzofiyya in 1955.

 Archaeological excavations have revealed that part of the pre-1948 Arab village at Yibna was built on top of a Byzantine-period cemetery and refuse pits.